-- 1.1 An effective working relationship between members and officers is crucial to the successful operation of the Authority's business. - 1.2 Members are appointed by their respective county (borough) council and serve until their appointment is terminated, they resign or they cease to be a member of their council. - 1.3 Officers are employed to advise the Authority and to implement its decisions.
-Officer advice must be full and impartial and should include all relevant options.
+- 1.1 An effective working relationship between members and staff is crucial to the successful operation of the Authority's business. - 1.2 Members are appointed by their respective county (borough) council and serve until their appointment is terminated, they resign or they cease to be a member of their council.
+Staff are the people employed or engaged to work for the Authority on a remunerated basis (regardless of employment status) to advise the Authority and implement its decisions. - 1.3 Advice given by staff must be full and impartial and should include all relevant options.
 It must not seek to second-guess the decisions of members, for example by excluding presumed unpalatable options, and must be clear and professional at all times.
-Members should respect officers' political neutrality at all times.
-But members are entitled to reject officer advice and to give effect to their lawful policies even if these are clearly at variance with the views of officers.
-Members are entitled to seek advice and to call for a report to a committee on any matter within its terms of reference. - 1.4 Relations between members and officers For the effective conduct of Authority business there must be mutual respect in all meetings and contact between members and officers.
+Members should respect staff' political neutrality at all times however members are entitled to reject advice from staff and to give effect to their lawful policies even if these are clearly at variance with the views of staff.
+Members are entitled to seek advice and to call for a report to a committee on any matter within its terms of reference. - 1.4 Relations between members and staff For the effective conduct of Authority business there must be mutual respect in all meetings and contact between members and staff.
 The basic tenets of common courtesy apply in both formal and informal settings.
-Members should be aware that officers are constrained in the response they may make to public comment from members, and should not abuse officers in public or through the press, nor seek to undermine their position by abuse, rudeness or ridicule.
+Members should be aware that staff are constrained in the response they may make to public comment from members, and should not abuse staff in public or through the press, nor seek to undermine their position by abuse, rudeness, or ridicule.
 This in no way reduces members' proper right and duty to criticise the reports actions and work of a department or section of the Authority, where they believe such criticism is merited.
-If members believe they have reason to criticise the work of an individual officer, the proper approach should be through the senior manager of the section or the Chief Fire Officer and Chief Executive.
-Equally, where officers feel they have good cause to criticise a member, an approach by the relevant chief officer to the Chair is a sensible first step.
+If members believe they have reason to criticise the work of an individual member of staff, the proper approach should be through the senior manager of the section or the Chief Fire Officer.
+Equally, where staff feel they have good cause to criticise a member, an approach by the Chief Fire Officer to the Chair is a sensible first step.

-1.5 It is widely accepted that there will be informal contact between party political groups and employees at a senior level, often of a sensitive nature.
-This protocol is designed to provide a framework for contact between members and employees, both formal and informal, and to ensure that members and employees are as clear as they can be as to their roles and responsibilities in relation to each other.
+1.5 It is widely accepted that there will be informal contact between party political groups and staff at a senior level, often of a sensitive nature.
+This protocol is designed to provide a framework for contact between members and staff, both formal and informal, and to ensure that members and staff are as clear as they can be as to their roles and responsibilities in relation to each other.